bucketco/bucket-javascript-sdk/packages/cli/README.md

 ### `bucket features`

-Manage your Bucket features with the following subcommands.
+Manage your Reflag features with the following subcommands.

 #### `bucket features create [featureName]`

-Create a new feature in your Bucket app.
+Create a new feature in your Reflag app.
 The command guides you through the feature creation process with interactive prompts if options are not provided.

 ```bash